 In general, any person may lodge a complaint about published material.
 Unless there are exceptional circumstances, the Council will not consider complaints by one publisher member of the Council against another.

-- Where a complainant is not personally identified or directly affected by the published material, the complaint is considered as a “third party matter” and some different procedures apply (see Handling of Complaints).
+Where a complainant is not personally identified or directly affected by the published material, the complaint is considered as a “secondary complaint” and some different procedures apply (see Handling of Complaints).